ChristopherBarrington/scamp/docs/content/contribution-guides/module/_index.md

     `-- stub.sh
 {{< /highlight >}}

 The following are suggestions.
 This is the way that I have been writing modules.
-But there is flexibility, if you don't like the way I have written the R script below you don't have to do it the same way!
+But there is flexibility, if you don't like the way I have written the scripts, you don't have to do it the same way!

 ## Nextflow process